shanqing-cai/audapter_matlab/README.md

 The C++ source code for the MEX core of Audapter is open-source: https://github.com/shanqing-cai/audapter_mex

-You can download a copy of Audapter manual at: http://scai.io/AudapterManual.pdf
+You can download a copy of Audapter manual at: http://sites.bu.edu/guentherlab/files/2016/11/AudapterManual.pdf

-The MEX files can be downloaded at: http://scai.io/Audapter/Audapter.mexw32 and http://scai.io/Audapter/Audapter.mexw64
+The MEX files (32-bit and 64-bit) can be downloaded from: http://sites.bu.edu/guentherlab/files/2016/11/Audapter_MEX-Files.zip